johnsonlee/mutator/README.md

 )
 ```

-If we want to modify the `Persion.address.nation.code`, we have to write code like this:
+If we want to modify the `Person.address.nation.code`, we have to write code like this:

 ```kotlin
 val person = Person(...)